mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/i-caller.md

 ---
 title: ICaller interface
-description: Identifies a class that participates in the ActivationGroup logic.
-A class that uses CALLD must implement this interface.
+description: "Identifies a class that participates in the ActivationGroup logic.
+A class that uses CALLD must implement this interface. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Identifies a class that participates in the ActivationGroup logic.
 A class that uses CALLD must implement this interface.